stormblog/sircmpwn.github.io/_posts/2017-06-05-Limited-generics-in-C.md

 reduce the number of `void*` pointers floating around in my code: multiple definitions of a struct.

+**Errata**: we rolled this approach back in wlroots because it causes problems with LTO.
+I no longer recommend it.

 Let's take a look at a specific example.
 In [wlroots](https://github.com/SirCmpwn/wlroots), `wlr_output` is a generic type that can be implemented by any number of backends, like DRM (direct rendering